smcclab/smc-course/_assessments/02-portfolio.md

 - Have a read about [markdown](https://www.markdownguide.org/) to revise the syntax and update your knowledge.
-- We mark portfolios from your PDF and diary videos, don't assume we can dive into your repo and make sure your PDF loks the way you expect.
+- We mark portfolios from your PDF and diary videos, don't assume we can dive into your repo and make sure your PDF looks the way you expect.
 - Please include a record of the "main thing" you did in each week's reflection either as a screenshot (if Pd) or a code listing (if Gibber).
 You can store images directly in any of the `week-N` or `portfolio-N` folders.
 The code